-Q: How much does it cost for international students to attend Franklin College for one year?A: International and domestic students are charged the same tuition and fees at Franklin College.
-Check the current tuition and fees page online to learn more: http://franklincollege.edu/tuition-fees-2/.
+International and domestic students are charged the same tuition and fees at Franklin College.
+Check the current tuition and fees page online to learn more: https://franklincollege.edu//admissions/financial-aid/tuition-fees-2/.
 To receive an I-20, international students must submit financial proof documenting ability to pay for their educational expenses for the duration of their stay up to 1 year.
 Bank account statements are the most common document submitted for approval.

 Franklin College Admissions